 In all of my time teaching the GRE Test and other university courses, I have been searching for one thing: interesting, challenging thoughts from a student.
 In that pursuit, I have even deliberately stated incorrect stuff to see if anyone would correct me.
 Unfortunately, I have not had any such experience.
 Instead, students have just absorbed my statements as gospel without critical thinking, accepting all I say just because I am the “teacher” in that setting.

-To me, the reason for the lack of original and provoking thoughts is simple: nobody feels the need to think.
-And that is a major problem when it comes to Preparing the GRE Test.
+To me, the reason for the lack of original and provoking thoughts is simple: nobody feels the need to think, and that is a major problem when it comes to preparing for the GRE Test.

 The GRE tests list “critical thinking” as one of the fundamentals it tests.
 But wait… How does one learn critical thinking?
 How would YOU learn critical thinking?
 Take a moment and think about it.